rust-lang/rfcs/text/0000-thin-panic.md

 ## Getting static strings from existing format strings

-It is not reasonable to have multiple panic messages for every panic usa, thus it is important that there is backwards compatibility with old panics.
+It is not reasonable to have multiple panic messages for every panic use, thus it is important that there is backwards compatibility with old panics.

 I propose that we should create a static string from the existing `fmt::Arguments` at compile time, simply concatenating any constants and filling in any dynamic argument with a placeholder (like the repr of the formatting expression eg: `"{:04x}"`).